Al 3104 Powder

 Higher apparent density increases effective loading in composites manufacturing.

-Higher flow rates enhance ease of powder handling and processing.
+Faster flow rates improve ease of powder handling and processing.

-Powder attributes are customized based on specific application requirements and processing methods.
+Powder attributes can be customized based on specific application requirements and processing methods.

 | Additive manufacturing | Excellent geometric freedom for complex shapes. |